passbolt/passbolt-docs/CONTRIBUTING.md

 To add new content, go to /docs and navigate to the folder where the new file needs to be created.
 The new file should be a `.mdx` file with a front matter to configure the title, description, slug, sidebar label, etc.

+#### File options

+You can set different properties on the page through the front matter.

+For example, if the page should not be indexed, excluded from the sitemap but only accessible via direct link, you can set the option `unlisted` to true.

 > See the front matter options: [https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter)

+#### Going further

 > See Docusaurus recommendations regarding the content creation: [https://docusaurus.io/docs/create-doc](https://docusaurus.io/docs/create-doc)